alouna-kryuch/Think-aloud-predictability/README.md

 # Think-aloud-predictability
-Repository for thesis on topic of RESEARCH OF REASONING STRATEGIES  IN HUMAN CLOZE TASK PERFORMANCE
+Repository for thesis on topic of "Research of reasoning strategies  in human cloze task performance"